destinyae/0g-doc/docs/learn-more/security.md

 ### Eligibility and Coordinated Disclosure

 We are happy to thank everyone who submits valid reports which help us improve the security.
-However, only those that meet the following eligibility requirements may receive a monetary reward:
+However, only those who meet the following eligibility requirements may receive a monetary reward:

 - You must be the first reporter of a vulnerability.
 - The vulnerability must be a qualifying vulnerability